Validated Patterns

 $ git clone git@github.com:your-username/portworx-dr.git

-3. Go to your repository: Ensure you are in the root directory of your Git repository by using:
+3. Go to the root directory of your Git repository:

 $ cd /path/to/your/repository